 How to designate a neighbourhood area: Putting the pieces together.

 Planning Aid have prepared a guide to assist groups in designating their neighbourhood area.
-This guide is available to download from the Downloads section on the right hand side of this page.
+This guide is available to download from the Downloads section.